How to Apply for Permanent Residence in Singapore

 Eligibility: Under GIP scheme, you should be prepared to invest in an existing Singapore business or set up a new one.

 GIP scheme offers you two options:

-- Register a new start-up with at least S$2.5 million as capital or use it to fund the expansion of an existing business.
+- Register a new start-up in Singapore with at least S$2.5 million as capital or use the equivalent amount to fund the expansion or diversification of an existing business.

 - Invest a minimum of S$2.5 million in the funds approved by GIP authorities.

 Who can apply: Artists can take advantage of ForArts to relocate to Singapore.
 Apply for permanent residency, if you are proficient in arts, photography, dance, music, theatre, literature or film making.

 The grant of your PR status also depends on your contributions to the arts and cultural scene in Singapore.
 You should also have played a leading role in the betterment of the local art-related activities.
 You should also have concrete plans for the growth of Singaporean arts and cultural sector.

 Eligibility: You need to be one of the accomplished and renounced artists in your native place.
 Having an international reputation as an artist is an added advantage.

 Can Your Family Members Apply for Singapore Permanent Residency

 Your family member can also apply along with you for the PR status.
 They will need to fulfil the following eligibility criteria: